Budibase/website/content/blog/tutorials/inventory-management-app-free.md

 ![Inventory Management Database](https://res.cloudinary.com/daog6scxm/image/upload/v1687525689/cms/inventory-management-app/Inventory_Management_App_4_llpjir.webp "Inventory Management Database")

-Already, we can edit entries without writing queries, using our spreadsheet-like interface.
+Already, we can edit entries without writing queries, using our spreadsheet-like interface behind the scenes of our inventory management system.

 However, we’ll need some slightly more advanced logic in our data layer to achieve our desired functionality.

 ### 3. Add custom queries

-This means adding some custom queries.
+This means adding some custom queries for order management.
 If you’re not familiar with SQL, basically a query is an instruction to retrieve information from our database in a particular format - perhaps by applying some transformations or filters.

 Remember, our three tables are *products, inventories*, and *reorders*.